streaver/vue-preferences/README.md

 #### Store data

-If you didn't defined the vue-preference as a computed property and instead as a regular variable, then it might happen that you want to handle it by your own.
+If you didn't define the vue-preference as a computed property and instead as a regular variable, then it might happen that you want to handle it by your own.

 If that's the case, you don't have other alternative than using the API to set